ybalkind/davidklaing.github.io/_posts/2019-10-09-deep-laziness.md

 ---
 layout: post
 title: "Summary: Deep Laziness (Sarah Perry)"
 description: Laziness is usually frowned upon.
-We get paid, thanked, and admired for *producing*: for transforming chaos into order, for giving more than we take, for creating value rather than consuming it.
-Society doesn’t reward us for slacking off.
 But not all laziness is bad.
 categories: "blog summaries"
 published: true
 ---